The other day I found a 1938 Jefferson nickel in my change.

-The 1950-D Jefferson nickel might be the most likely find since it is later than the others, yet is worth $5 even in very worn condition.
+The 1950-D Jefferson nickel might be the most likely to find, since it is later than the others.
+It is worth $5, even in very worn condition.

 A Word About Mint Marks…

-In case you are not familiar with mint marks, each year of Jefferson nickels saw them made at 3 different mints — Philadelphia, San Francisco and Denver.
+In case you’re not familiar with mint marks, Jefferson nickels were made at 3 different U.S. Mints: Philadelphia, San Francisco and Denver.

 Happy hunting and feel free to post any finds or questions here!

 I’ve been a coin collector and a rare book and collectible dealer for over 15 years.
 My primary areas of interest are U.S. silver coins and older paper currency.